Leonid Mandelstam: Scientific school and legacy

-Mandelstam founded one of the two major schools of theoretical physics in the Soviet Union (another being due to Lev D. Landau).
-In particular, he was mentor to Igor Y. Tamm, a Nobel Prize Laureate in Physics who in turn was a mentor to Vitaly Ginzburg who also received a Nobel Prize in Physics and Andrey Sakharov, the "father of Soviet hydrogen bomb" and a Nobel Peace Prize Laureate.
+Mandelstam founded one of the two major schools of theoretical physics in the Soviet Union (another being due to Lev Landau).
+In particular, he was mentor to Igor Tamm, a Nobel Prize in Physics laureate who in turn was a mentor to Vitaly Ginzburg who also received a Nobel Prize in Physics and Andrei Sakharov, the "father of Soviet hydrogen bomb" and a Nobel Peace Prize laureate.

-A crater on the far side of the Moon is named after Mandelshtam.
+A crater on the far side of the Moon is named after Mandelstam.